BardicDefense/purple-hack/README.md

 # Purple Hack

-> _The following are "house rules" and clarifications, a mish-mash of D&D Basic/Expert a la OSE, and a fantastic ruleset called [Simulacrum](https://osrsimulacrum.blogspot.com/2021/06/simulacrum-beta-release.html).
+> _The following are "house rules" and clarifications, a mish-mash of D&D Basic/Expert a la OSE, Dolmenwood, and a fantastic ruleset called [Simulacrum](https://osrsimulacrum.blogspot.com/2021/06/simulacrum-beta-release.html).
 Rampant stealing has occurred below, and is intended only for use in my own home games._

 # Table of Contents